mingness/pr05-simplify-workflows/JOURNAL.md

 # Project Diary

+### Week 12-13 (September 16 - 30, 2024)

+I created a script for creating source json files from the yaml database file.
+A todo is to test these output files on the the contribution manager, and a local copy of the website, if possible.

+I should also mention, that in this process, a bug in how the properties files were parsed with the original script was discovered - there was one case where a link on a following line was parsed as a key-value pair, because the url had an equals sign.

+Work was also completed on a workflow that starts with an issue form, and ends with a pull request being created, for the new contribution.
+This just needs to be reviewed by Stef.

 ### Week 10-11 (September 2 - 15, 2024)

 Work on the guide on how to use the library template was completed.